-^a The field strength of stationary transmitters, e.g., base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast, and TV broadcast cannot be predicted theoretically with accuracy.
+^a Field strengths from fixed transmitters, e. g., base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast, and TV broadcast cannot be predicted theoretically with accuracy.
 To assess the electromagnetic environment due to fixed transmitters, an electromagnetic site survey should be considered.
 If the measured field strength at the location where the device is used exceeds the above compliance levels, the device should be monitored to ensure proper function.
 If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the device.